jjc92/Investigation-into-Variable-Stars-/README.md

-# Astrophyics Project - Investigation into Variable Stars
+# Investigation into Variable Stars
-Anything and Everything for the project